 [Richard is referring to the ability to make direct gifts to charity from IRAs after age 70 1/2, which can be beneficial.
 While the distribution would not be taxable, the deduction for the gift is not available.
 However, for taxpayers who do not itemize deductions, the charitable deduction may not matter.]

-After spending 45 years as an economist, Richard felt he was capable of doing his own planning.
-Though he admits it was complicated even for somebody like himself.
+After spending 45 years as an economist, Richard felt he was capable of doing his own planning though he admits it was complicated even for somebody like himself.

 He suggests reaching out to your Financial or IRA Advisor but notes that donations out of IRAs don’t have to be limited to the required minimum distribution, they can be up to $100k per year, per person.

 “Artistic rights are part of it.
 They’re not cheap,” Richard says.
 “It was clear from Devon that was a constraint for him.
 You don’t want your artistic director to be any more constrained than necessary.
-Devon also described that to keep the best dancers you have to perform more than just the classics.”
+Devon also explained that to keep the best dancers you have to perform more than just the classics.”

 Disclosure: We encourage you to consult your financial advisor or attorney as you consider a gift for Kansas City Ballet.
 The information provided here is not intended as legal, accounting, or other professional advice.